AndrewBubnov/clear-react-router/README.md

 <button onClick={handleClick}>Save</button>
 ```

-`useAction` automatically invalidates the current route after a successful action, causing both `beforeLoad` and `loader` to run again in the background.
+`useAction` automatically invalidates the current route after a successful action, causing `loader` to run again in the background.

 This hook is useful when the mutation is triggered programmatically, such as from dialogs, context menus, drag-and-drop interactions, keyboard shortcuts, or custom UI components.